Brominated flame retardant

 Brominated flame retardants (BFRs) are organobromine compounds that have an inhibitory effect on combustion chemistry and tend to reduce the flammability of products containing them.
 The brominated variety of commercialized chemical flame retardants comprise approximately 19.7% of the market.
-They are effective in plastics and textile applications like electronics, clothes and furniture.
+They are effective in plastics and textile applications like electronics, clothes, and furniture.
+390,000 tons of brominated flame retardants were sold in 2011.
+This represents 19.7% of the flame retardants market.

 Types of compounds

 Many different BFRs are produced synthetically with widely varying chemical properties.
 There are several groups: